peterhebert/custom-query-shortcode/readme.txt

 = 0.2 =
 * Added Lens functionality.
 Now you can build tabs, accordions, and carousels (and build custom ones) out of queried posts.
 Relies on Twitter Bootstrap framework.

+== Upgrade Notice ==

+Upgrades are handled just like any other WordPress plugin.